camillo/sayNumber/README.md

   -GGG, --googolplexplex
                         say a googolplexplex (10^googolplex)

+how to say:
+  us or eu style, synonyms ...

+  -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliard if not set
+  -b, --bothScales      say both scale types; first long scale, then short scale -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -ch, --chuquet        use old latin prefixes like duodeviginti instead of oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
+  -N, --numericOnly     say the number only in numeric form

 optional arguments:
-  -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliard if not set
-  -b, --bothScales      say both scale types; first long scale, then short scale -ch, --chuquet        use old latin prefixes like duodeviginti instead of oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
+  -f count step, --for count step
+                        say <count> numbers; start with <number>, add <step> each iteration; can be combined with -z/--zeros, but not with -r/--random
-  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -F, --force           ignore size warnings
+  -F, --force           ignore size warnings
-  -V, --verbose         output debug information; very useful to understand how words get build -VV, --Verbose        output all debug information; only useful if you hack on the code
+  -V, --verbose         output debug information; very useful to understand how words get build

 output:
+  use these to format your output

   -d [DELIMITER], --delimiter [DELIMITER]
                         separate latin prefixes; using '-' if argument stands alone - this is very useful to understand how the words get build
   -g, --grouping        group thousand blocks; implicit using -n